-- There was a health and safety policy available. - The practice had an up to date fire risk assessment, however, they did not carry out regular fire drills.
-There was a fire evacuation plan which identified how staff could support patients with mobility problems to vacate the premises.
+- There was a health and safety policy available. - The practice had an up to date fire risk assessment and carried out regular fire drills.
+However, they did not keep a record of the fire drills that included information such as staff involved, time taken to evacuate the building and any lessons learnt.
+There were designated fire marshals within the practice.
+There was a fire evacuation plan which identified how staff could support patients with mobility problems to vacate the premises. - All electrical and clinical equipment was checked and calibrated to ensure it was safe to use and was in good working order. - The practice had a variety of other risk assessments to monitor safety of the premises such as control of

-- All electrical and clinical equipment was checked and calibrated to ensure it was safe to use and was in good working order. - The practice had a variety of other risk assessments to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - There were arrangements for planning and monitoring the number of staff and skill mix of staff needed to meet patients' needs.
+- substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - There were arrangements for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system to ensure enough staff were on duty to meet the needs of patients.
-The practice used regular locum GPs and ANPs to support the clinicians.
+The reception staff worked additional hours to cover for annual leave and absences.
+The practice used locum GPs and practice nurses to support the clinicians.
 Locum packs were available that contained information about the practice and the locality.